 This design resulted in higher total investment costs per customer in the 2019 and 2020 financial years, due to strong net performance in some assets, adding to member adequacy and funding ratios.
-Both base investment fees and performance fees were lower over the 2021, 2022 and 2023 financial years as our investment fee savings measures materialised.
+Both base investment fees and performance fees were lower after 2020 as our investment fee savings measures materialised.

-3.6 Setting of fees
+3.5 Setting of fees